antazo/ai-python/README.md

 az acr login --name aipython
 ```

-Show the ACR login server (replace [Your ACR Login Server]), and then use it to create a tag:
+Show the ACR login server, and then use it to create a tag:

 ```powershell
 az acr show --name aipython --query loginServer --output table
 ```

-In my case it's **aipython.azurecr.io**:
+In my case, it's **aipython.azurecr.io**:

 ```powershell
 docker tag ai-python-app aipython.azurecr.io/ai-python-app:v1
 ```

-Push the image to the ACR:
+Push the image to the ACR (this step is not needed in the YAML file):

 ```powershell
 docker push aipython.azurecr.io/ai-python-app:v1